 W.B.
 Yeats’s early poetry, if it is modernist at all, can be read in terms of Kearney’s “revivalist modernism”.
 Yeats himself rejected the idea that he was a modernist, declaring in his poem “Coole Park and Ballylee, 1931” that “We were the last romantics”, yet despite this disavowal, moments of perceived cultural crisis provoked changes in his style that are recognizably modernist.
 Yeats believed that the Irish landed class preserved the virtues that were necessary for a good society and that the decline of the landed elite signaled the degeneration of Irish public life.
 Yeats’s rejection of the term “modernist” is a reaction against the adjective’s root word; in his aesthetic, the past provided an antidote to modernity.
 Modernization threatened Yeats’s pastoral vision of the Irish “peasantry” (always a problematic construct, in Irish writing as elsewhere) and created the new middle class that is maligned, among other places, in the image of the “greasy till” in his poem “September 1913”.
 Ruins, located outside of the modern city, provide links to a past that is not to be overcome but resurrected.
-Architectural fragments such as crumbling Big Houses and Norman towers, or cultural artifacts such as Sato’s sword (which appears in “Meditations in Time of Civil War”, “Dialogue Between Self and Soul”, and elsewhere) are anchors for the unstable present and spiritual portals that give the poet access to other times that provide an alternative to the present.
+Architectural fragments such as crumbling Big Houses and Norman towers, or cultural artifacts such as Sato’s sword (which appears in “Meditations in Time of Civil War”, “A Dialogue of Self and Soul”, and elsewhere) are anchors for the unstable present and spiritual portals that give the poet access to other times that provide an alternative to the present.

 Not all Irish Modernist writing responds to modernization in such metaphysical terms.
 In Public Works: Infrastructure, Irish Modernism, and the Postcolonial, Michael Rubenstein argues that the “terminological lack” for the “progressive networking of the built environment” through projects such as national electrification (projects that were given the name “infrastructure” after Roosevelt’s New Deal) contributed to a degree of mysteriousness about the technological change.
 Fiction, he suggests, became “a place not so much to fix its meaning as to speculate about it”.
 Rubenstein reads the “Wandering Rocks” and “Ithaca” episodes of Ulysses (focused on the sewer and waterworks, respectively) as Joyce’s comedic “formal solution” to “the tragedy of development”.
 Conversely, Flann O’Brien’s novel The Third Policeman and Denis Johnston’s play The Moon in the Yellow River are read as dystopian critiques of public utility.
-As the historiography continues to complicate the imposition of a standard postcolonial theory onto the Irish state/s, literary critics’ postcolonial readings become increasingly tenuous.
-Nevertheless, Rubenstein’s mapping of literary modernisms’ response to technological change in Ireland marks a new departure for understanding Irish Modernism’s formations.
+As the historiography continues to complicate the imposition of a standard postcolonial theory onto the Irish state/s, literary criticism is adopting more flexible methodologies.
+Nevertheless, Rubenstein’s mapping of literary modernisms’ response to technological change in Ireland remains an important departure for understanding Irish Modernism’s formations.

 Irish Modernism’s Linguistic Divide